 What are the hard passes?

-First and foremost, the language is Argentine.
+First and foremost, the language is Spanish.
 How can I enjoy the pun if I can’t understand the language?
 The subtitles are there, but the essence gets lost in translation.
 Also, the jokes always have a proximity value.
 If he talks about something that can be found in Argentina, how am I supposed to know it from here?
 Other than missing some of his points in his jokes and in between translating and understanding what he is saying, I enjoyed the show.
 So, would recommend it to give a watch for one time.